Friday, 18th June 2021

 Solution: The Magus.
 Hermes Trismegistus, active, vital, decisive.
 Expand your horizon.
 Walk your unique way and discover the yet unseen.

 Even without these hints, I knew it was time for a close encounter with water.
-But first I needed to find a replacement for the cool white hat that I had, alas, lost along the road trip through Germany.
-I went to raid the nearby town of Elmshorn, earning the spoils of a summer hat, a magic cap, swimming trunks of awesomeness, and sunscreen.
+But first I needed to find a replacement for the cool white hat that I had lost – alas! – along the road trip through Germany.
+I went to raid the nearby town of Elmshorn, earning the spoils of a new summer hat, a magic cap, swimming trunks of awesomeness, and sunscreen.
 A homeless man and I exchanged smiles twice in passing.
-His friendly gaze had resembled that of a Bodhisattva – not that I could explain to you now exactly how a Bodhisattva gazes, so just take my word for it.
+His friendly gaze resembled that of a Bodhisattva – not that I could explain to you now exactly how a Bodhisattva gazes, so just take my word for it.
 I intended to return a third time, but when I looked for him he had disappeared.
 So I wished him well, wherever and whoever he was, and recalled the many times in 2012 (and since) when I had chatted with homeless people on the streets, or with street artists; these encounters had often turned out to be the true blessings of the day.

 I drove to Kollmar beach with the intention to swim in the Elbe river.
 The tide was so low that in lieu of actual swimming, I only buried my feet in the soft mud that covers the riverbanks.
 At least I’m touching water.
 It was an uncanny feeling to sink almost knee-deep into something you cannot see.
 It also felt strangely comforting, as if Gaia herself would wrap me into her semi-solid, semi-liquid body of mud & moisture.